ebruchez/ebruchez.github.io/_posts/2021-10-02-restoring-ibm-memory-typewriter-2.md

 ![The result](/assets/posts/ibm-memory-typewriter/2x/IMG_9404.jpg){:standalone}

-The planar is attached its backing with brackets.
+The planar is attached to its support with brackets.

 ![Bracket](/assets/posts/ibm-memory-typewriter/2x/IMG_9479.jpg){:standalone}